sftpplus/sftpplus-docs/src/doc_source/configuration/analytics.rst

 activity of SFTPPlus.

-For example, it collects last user login information that can be later retrieved and displayed as a report inside the Local Manager.
+For example, it collects last user login information that can be later retrieved and displayed as a report inside the Web Manager.
-The logins span across all services configured on the server (FTP, SFTP, Local Manager, etc.).
+The logins span across all services configured on the server (FTP, SFTP, Web Manager, etc.).

 At the configured interval, a dedicated event containing the usage counters is generated.